Hawley Retainer: Cost, Care, Benefits and How They Compare

 Hawley Retainer

-A Hawley retainer is a type of removable orthodontic support consisting of thin metal wires interconnected by plastic or acrylic
+A Hawley retainer is a removable orthodontic support with thin metal wires connected with plastic.

 • An acrylic or plastic plate forms the base of the retainer and fits snugly against the roof of your mouth.
-It can be personalized or designed with different colors and even glitter for a touch of personality and fashion.
+It can be personalized or designed with different colors and even glitter.

 How Does a Hawley Retainer Differ from Other Types of Retainers?

-Hawley retainers are not the only retainers, but they are just one piece in a whole puzzle of retainers, along with other types having their own advantages and disadvantages.
+Hawley retainers are not the only retainers; they’re one of several retainer options that have their own advantages and disadvantages.
 Here’s a quick comparison:

 FeatureHawley RetainerEssix RetainerFixed Retainer